Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 When it comes to web hosting there are dozens of distro options, but none are more popular than these two: CentOS and Ubuntu.
 Which to choose is what feels like an eternal battle between enthusiasts, and not one we plan to settle once and for all today.

 Instead, we will say this: it depends on your experience level, your uptime requirements, and various other factors.
-As with any OS, there is no one-size-fits-all that will be the best in every situation.
+As with any OS, there is no one-size-fits-all solution that will be the best in every situation.
 It’s more important that you know the benefits and drawbacks of each so you can make an intelligent choice when it comes to your web hosting.
 So, let’s look at those differences:

 Right out of the gate, the major difference between CentOS and Ubuntu is the architecture they’re based on.
 Ubuntu is based on the Debian architecture, which is popular in desktop distributions ever since its 2004 release.